 LEARNZ media is creating four virtual field trips that show the progress of construction of the National War Memorial Park in Wellington.

-A project to commission a significant work to recognise the Featherston Military Camp.
+A project to commission a significant work to recognise the Featherston Military Camp is underway and the public are now invited to submit their ideas.

 To create a white cross with name/rank/serial number of every man and women from South Canterbury who died in the First World War.